- Can persons enter Latvia with vehicles registered in the Russian Federation?

 - Can a person enter Latvia with a long-stay visa (D) issued not by Latvia but by another European Union Member State?

-Persons holding long-stay visas issued by other member states of the Schengen Agreement (Austria, Belgium, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Croatia) will have the right to enter Latvia after 19 September 2022.
+As of 20 September 2023, entry into Latvia will be allowed to persons holding a long-stay visa from a Schengen Area member state (Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Lithuania, Liechtenstein, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland).

 - Are the citizens of Russia with a valid short-stay visa allowed to enter Latvia from Poland through Lithuania?